-If you wish to track all links for emails you send from this Server, you are now all set and tracking will begin immediately.
+If you wish to track all links for emails you send from this stream, you are now all set and tracking will begin immediately.
 If you would like to learn more about advanced options for Link Tracking, continue reading.

 More Link Tracking Options

 Link Tracking can also be enabled for a stream by opening the transactional stream’s Settings tab.
 Click the toggle below Link tracking to enable Link Tracking for all emails sent using this stream.
 This option will track links for all emails sent from this stream by default.

 Once enabled, you will then have the option to track links in HTML or Plain Text emails.
 By default, links in both HTML and Plain Text emails will be tracked when you enable Link Tracking.
 You can disable link tracking for HTML or Plain Text emails from a transactional message stream's Settings in the Tracking panel.